 The University of Pittsburgh is now a participating institution in the National Council for State Authorization Reciprocity Agreements (SARA), an interstate agreement that makes it easier for students to take online courses in another state.

 As a result, pursuant to regulations and policies set forth by SARA, Pitt is now eligible to enroll students from ALL 50 states and the District of Columbia.

-NOTE: California, Florida, and Massachusetts are currently not participating members of SARA; however, Pitt is still able to offer online education and field experiences in these states.
+NOTE: California is currently not a participating member of SARA; however, Pitt is still able to offer online education and field experiences in that state.

 School of Education

 You can apply to School of Education programs through the Education Online Application.

 You can apply to the School of Nursing programs through the Nursing Online Application.